juntaroudoi/moovweb-blog/README.md

 To run this project, you must have the Moovweb SDK installed on your system.
 Installation is easy - just go to [the download page on the Moovweb site](http://console.moovweb.com/download) to download and install.

-As well as following the tutorial mention above, we have lots of informative guides, videos, live help, documentation, and even a book on how to use Moovweb.
+As well as following the tutorial mentioned above, we have lots of informative guides, videos, live help, documentation, and even a book on how to use Moovweb.
 You should be able to get up and running in 30 minutes if you visit [console.moovweb.com](http://console.moovweb.com).

 You might find [the page about the scripts folder](http://console.moovweb.com/learn/reference/configuration/pages) useful for starting to write Tritium, and our [documents on the stylesheets folder](http://console.moovweb.com/learn/reference/configuration/stylesheet) for information on how we structure our stylesheets.